Stephanie Comilang: Artistic career

-Video works
+Projects

-Search for Life (2024–25) is a film/video installation diptych that examines issues related to labor, migration, colonial and post-colonial power, and diaspora through the figure of the monarch butterfly (episode one) and the pearl (episode two).
+Search for Life (2024–2025) is a film/video installation diptych that examines issues related to labor, migration, colonial and post-colonial power, and diaspora through the figure of the monarch butterfly (episode one) and the pearl (episode two).
 It was co-commissioned by Museo Nacional Thyssen-Bornemisza, Sharjah Biennial, and The Vega Foundation.

 Search for Life (2024) premiered at the Museo Nacional Thyssen-Bornemisza, where it was curated by Chus Martínez.
 In the large-scale film and textile installation, two facing screens trace the maritime routes used by Spain after the colonization of the Philippines.
-Central to the narrative is the butterfly, “a symbol of transformation and resistance,” who is represented in the work through voiceover.
+Central to the narrative is the butterfly, "a symbol of transformation and resistance," who is represented in the work through voiceover.
 Other figures share stories reflecting on the impact of Spanish colonialism on Filipino culture; it includes interviews with historian Guadalupe Pinzón Ríos; Filipino butterfly specialist Jade Aster T. Badon; a florist, Michael John Díaz, and a painter, Joar Songcuya, who are both Filipino seafarers; and a boy named Simón from Michoacán, Mexico.

 Search for Life II (2025) premiered at the Sharjah Biennial, where it was curated by Amal Khalaf.
 It explores themes of migration, labor, diaspora, and technology through the history and industrialization of pearl diving in the Persian Gulf, the Philippines, and China.
 In the two-channel installation, the pearl is depicted as both a currency object and speculative subject, connecting global cultures and collapsing past and future through its focus on the stories and songs of an Emirati-Filipina K-pop band and a Sama-Bajau pearl fisher.
 It contains a massive bead curtain on which one of the videos is projected and a large viewing platform designed to resemble an ocean pier; the installation was called “a centrepiece” of the Sharjah Biennial 16, an exhibition that featured 200 artists.